puppipay/coronaspecial/README.md

 - Changelly exchange integration sample will be provided (for Item-2)
 - Item-3, Item-4, Item-5 has additional 1% per transaction
 - Addional terms and conditions apply
+- The samples provided are functional features.
+I requires customization, testing before use.
 - 18% GST will be added